bbc/newslabs-newsQuery/README.md

 newsQuery
 =========

-The newsQuery module provides easy to consume access to the BBC News Labs APIs.
+The newsQuery module provides easy-to-consume access to the BBC News Labs APIs.

+The APIs let you query a database of 40+ news sources, including content from the BBC but also other publications including The Guardian, The Mirror, The Huffington Post and others.

+The majority of our content is articles but we also have images, video and tweets from a select range of sources.

 The BBC News Labs API's are experimental and are cheifly intended for use by R&D teams in news orgs and in universities.
 If you'd like to more more or have any feedback about them, you can get in touch with @BBC_News_Labs on Twitter.